ETF Guides Last Fact-Checked: 28 April 2026 · 6 min read

 The deemed disposal angle

-Over a 10-year investment period with monthly contributions, that's potentially 240 purchase lots (120 per fund) with their own cost bases — compared to 120 with VWCE.
-In practice, most investors bundle by purchase month or year, making this manageable, but it does add complexity.
+Over a 10-year investing period with monthly contributions, that's potentially 240 purchase lots (120 per fund) with their own cost bases — compared to 120 with VWCE.
+In practice, most Irish investors bundle by calendar year, which collapses the work down meaningfully.
+For a typical retail portfolio, expect roughly 1–2 hours extra admin per deemed-disposal year with the two-fund approach versus VWCE — or about €100 extra in accountant time if you outsource the calculation.

-The other deemed disposal consideration: EIMI tends to be more volatile than IWDA.
+The other deemed-disposal consideration: EIMI tends to be more volatile than IWDA.
 In a year where developed markets are up strongly but emerging markets are flat or negative, the two funds will have different per-unit gains at the deemed disposal date, requiring separate calculations.
 VWCE handles this internally — you see one blended gain.
+See our deemed disposal walkthrough for the mechanics.

 Which should you choose?